mauvaisetroupe/deep-learning-specialization-coursera/c2-improving-deep-neural-networks/week3/README.md

 ## Tuning Process

+Hyperparameters importance are (for Andrew Ng):

+First :
+- learning rate alpha

+Second:
+- momentum term beta
+- mini-batch size
+- number of hidden units

+Third:
+- number of layers
+- learning rate decay

+Pretty never tuned :
+- Adam beta1, beta2, epsilon

 > <img src="./images/w03-01-tuning_process/img_2023-03-26_11-08-08.png">

+- One of the ways to tune could be to sample a grid with N hyperparameters and then try all combinations (worked in the pasrt with few hyperparameters)
+- In practice, it's hard to decide which hyperparameter is the most important in a problem.
+So it's better to choose points at random, not in a grid

 > <img src="./images/w03-01-tuning_process/img_2023-03-26_11-08-12.png">

+You can use **coarse to fine** sampling scheme.
+1. pick up points randomly
+2. When you find some hyperparameters values that give you a better performance, zoom into a smaller region around these values and sample more densely within this space

 > <img src="./images/w03-01-tuning_process/img_2023-03-26_11-08-14.png">

 ## Using an Appropriate Scale to pick Hyperparameters